Stability of AI Governance Systems: A Coupled Dynamics Model of Public Trust and Social Disruptions: Introduction

 Meanwhile, the mathematical modeling community has developed powerful tools for studying related phenomena---opinion dynamics in social networks \citep{friedkin1999social,degroot1974reaching} and self-exciting event cascades \citep{Hawkes1971Spectra,Zhao2015SEISMIC,Rizoiu2018TutorialHawkes}---but these have rarely been brought to bear on the specific problem of AI governance stability.
-Models of opinion formation, such as the Friedkin--Johnsen framework, capture how beliefs propagate through networks under social influence and individual inertia, yet they do not account for the endogenous generation of trust-eroding events.
-Conversely, Hawkes process models elegantly describe how events cluster and cascade over time, but they treat the triggering conditions as exogenous rather than coupling them to the cognitive states of the population.
+Friedkin--Johnsen-type models capture how beliefs propagate through networks under social influence and individual inertia, yet they do not account for the endogenous generation of trust-eroding events.
+Hawkes process models elegantly describe how events cluster and cascade, but treat triggering conditions as exogenous rather than coupling them to the cognitive states of the population.

-To bridge this gap, we propose a \emph{baseline collapse model} for AI governance systems---a coupled dynamical framework that jointly captures the co-evolution of public trust and AI controversy events.
-The model integrates two well-established mechanisms: \begin{itemize} \item A Friedkin--Johnsen trust propagation process, where individuals update their institutional trust based on social influence, personal predisposition, and exposure to controversy events; \item A discrete-time Hawkes-inspired event process, where the intensity of AI-related controversy (perceived algorithmic unfairness, accountability failures, or bias incidents) is endogenously modulated by the prevailing level of public trust. \end{itemize}
+To bridge this gap, we propose a baseline coupled dynamical framework for AI governance systems that jointly captures the co-evolution of public trust and AI-related controversy, integrating (i) a Friedkin--Johnsen trust propagation process in which individuals update their institutional trust under social influence, personal predisposition, and exposure to controversy, and (ii) a discrete-time Hawkes-inspired intensity process in which perceived controversy is endogenously modulated by the prevailing level of public trust.
+The framework is designed to demonstrate that the boundary between resilience and collapse is a structural property of the trust--event coupling, captured by an exact spectral criterion: only structural parameter changes can move the system across this boundary, but once the architecture lies in the unstable regime, a generic perturbation seeds a growing departure from equilibrium, while below the boundary the same shock dissipates asymptotically.
+The baseline model thus does not represent shock-induced regime switching: a controversy shock changes the \emph{state} of the system, whereas the spectral boundary is crossed only when architecture-defining \emph{parameters} change; what the model characterizes is recoverability under a fixed architecture, not irreversible tipping between governance regimes.

-The term ``baseline collapse model'' is deliberate: the framework is designed to demonstrate that, \emph{in the absence of strong institutional intervention}, even minor algorithmic biases can propagate through social networks and trigger systemic trust breakdown.
-By establishing the precise spectral condition $\rho(J_{2n}) < 1$ as the boundary between stability and collapse, the model provides AI governance researchers and policymakers with a rigorous, quantitative tool for diagnosing systemic fragility.